2025 Summer Camps in San Diego and Beyond

 8. Art Scōl | La Jolla

 Art Scōl in La Jolla offers individualized summer art camps for elementary and middle school students.
 Each three-hour session focuses on 2D media such as pencil drawing, colored pencils, watercolors, oil and dry pastels, and pen and ink.
 Unlike group-based projects, instruction is tailored to each student's skill level and interests.
 Sessions are held from 1:00 PM to 4:00 PM at their studio.
-Please note that a waiver form must be completed before attending the camp.

 9. Fleet Science Center | Balboa Park